Blair Witch (film series)

 Kim Director (Kim Diamond), Jeffrey Donovan (Jeffrey Patterson), Erica Leerhsen (Erica Geersom), Tristen Skyler (Tristan Ryler), Stephen Turner (Stephen Ryan Parker)

-Pointless sequel to capitalise on the success of The Blair Witch Project (qv) a few years earlier.
+Pointless sequel to capitalise on the success of The Blair Witch Project (qv), released just a year earlier.

 It's practically the same story but without the 'found footage/documentary style' angle which the original film built its marketing around, with the usual poorly-written characters who walk from place to place, providing exposition as they wait for imminent death.

 Terrible, lazy filmmaking.
 A quick cash-grab and nothing more.